chunga-codder/sql-employee-traker/Readme.md

    ## Links:

-   my git hub link to this repo is :[Github][https://github.com/chunga-codder/sql-employee-traker]
+   my git hub link to this repo is :[Github](https://github.com/chunga-codder/sql-employee-traker)

+   ## Aproach:

+   my approach to this app was,
+   - creating my database first
+   - creating my tables
+   - creating my seed.sql
+   - moving my information from my database to my employee.sql
+   - creating my index.js to connect to my data base which was the hardest part of my app, i needed to use inquirer here ,to use my async await functions properly